MakeSchool-Tutorials/Hoppy-Bunny-SpriteKit-Swift3-V2/P6-Adding-Obstacles/content.md

 }
 ```

-In the code above, every `1.5` seconds a new obstacle instance is created from out *Obstacle.sks*, it is then moved off just out of view and the Y Position is randomly set between the min value of `234` and max value of `382` to vary the challenge to the bunny.
+In the code above, every `1.5` seconds a new obstacle instance is created from out *Obstacle.sks*, it is then moved just out of view and the **Y Position** is randomly set between the **min** value of `234` and a **max** value of `382` to mix things up a little.

-When deciding these sorts of gameplay values, it's handy to go back to the *GameScene.sks* and look at the Y Position of our obstacle.
-Then move it up and down and look at the Y Position, then pick a range that looks good to you.
+When deciding these sorts of gameplay values, it's handy to go back to the *GameScene.sks* and check the **Y Position** of our obstacle.
+Move it up and down and take note of the Y Position, then pick a range that looks good to you.
-Once you are finished set your obstacle just outside of the scene view, this will be your first obstacle!
+Once you are finished set your obstacle just outside of the scene view, this will be the first obstacle the player sees.

 > [info]
 > You know that feeling when you play a great game and the core mechanic feels just right?
-This is rarely a happy coincidence, expect
-> to play with game values, tweak settings and get feedback from others.
+This is rarely a coincidence, expect to tweak game values and tinker with mechanics, get friends to feedback until the balance feels right.

-There is only one remaining thing to do, ensure the *spawnTimer* is keep tracking of time, much like the *sinceTouch* timer you created
-previously.
-Can you add this yourself?
+Although you've added a *spawnTimer* property, it's not been setup to track time.
+Can you think of how to do this?

 > [solution]
-> Ensure the bottom of the `update(...)` method in *GameScene.swift* looks as follows:
+> Add the following line to the end of you `update(...)` method:
 >
 ```
-/* Update last touch timer */
-sinceTouch+=fixedDelta
 spawnTimer+=fixedDelta
 ```

-Now run your game.
-You should see an endless amount of scrolling obstacles!
-With random height!, you're getting closer to completing *Hoppy Bunny*!
+Now run your game...
+You should obstacles being generated every `1.5` seconds and with varying vertical positions!
+You're getting closer to completing *Hoppy Bunny*!

 #Summary

 The gaming is really coming together now, you've learnt to:

-- Create a reusable obstacle object
+- Building a multi object obstacle
-- Dynamically spawn obstacles using a timer
+- Dynamically generating obstacles in the scene
-- Randomize obstacle object properties to challenge the player
+- Randomizing obstacle properties
+- Removing objects from a scene when no longer required

-Next chapter you are going to implement physics based collision detection.
+In the next chapter you're going to implement physics based collision detection.